khurram-syed/CarDetailsCheck/README.md

 RUN OPTIONS:

 1- It can be run with commands accordingly.
-Note: Chrome Driver for Windows are provided at src/main/resources/drivers

  (i) Run tests with Chrome.
 It can be changed to 'firefox'